Pricing Embroidery Work

 Meaning, never promise something faster than you think you can do it, and in fact, give yourself extra time for mistakes or delays (UNDER promise) and always surprise or excite your customer (OVER deliver).

 If you deliver something earlier than you said you would, this gets them excited.
-They appreciate your work even more, and will more than likely return to your business, and in the end, your customer service and product quality will always be worth any price.
+They appreciate your work even more, and will more than likely return to your business, and in the end, your customer service and product quality will always be worth any price you set.

 Do you have any tips or methods for pricing embroidery work in your business?